scientist-softserv/iiif_print/README.md

 <!-- /TOC -->

 # Overview
-NewspaperWorks is a gem (Rails "engine") for [Hyrax](https://hyrax.samvera.org/) -based digital repository applications to support ingest, management, and display of digitzed newspaper content.
+NewspaperWorks is a gem (Rails "engine") for [Hyrax](https://hyrax.samvera.org/) -based digital repository applications to support ingest, management, and display of digitized newspaper content.

 NewspaperWorks is not a stand-alone application.
-It is designed to be integrated into a new or existing Hyrax (2.6) application, providing content models, ingest workflows, and feature-rich UX for newspaper repository use-cases.
+It is designed to be integrated into a new or existing Hyrax (v2.5-v2.7) application, providing content models, ingest workflows, and feature-rich UX for newspaper repository use-cases.

 NewspaperWorks supports:
 * models for Title, Issue, Page, and Article